Anthonyive/DSCI-550-Assignment-1/README.md

 ## Prerequisite

 1. Python virtual environment has been set up using `pipenv`.
 You need `pipenv` installed ([learn more about installation and usage](https://pipenv-fork.readthedocs.io/en/latest/)).
-2. Even though we have converted the data into json files using Tika, you ßmay want to do it yourself.
+2. Even though we have converted the data into json files using Tika, you may want to do it yourself.
 To learn more, check out the notes we have written below and its [documentations.](http://tika.apache.org/1.25/gettingstarted.html)
 3. There are several other packages/tools you may want to use along the way.
 You should check out the [instruction about this assignment](docs/DSCI550_Spring2021_HW_BIGDATA_PHISHING.pdf)

 ## Build Instructions